 Good manners and consideration for each other must be evident at all times.
 The tables must be cleaned before students leave the cafeteria.
 Students are assigned to take turns to ensure the dining area is left clean.
-Food is NOT permitted outside the dining area.
+Food is only permitted in areas specifically designated for lunch which includes the cafeteria, the gym, and the Quad.
 Carrying a water/beverage bottle outside the classroom is a privilege and any student abusing this right will be reprimanded.
+Students need to stay in their locations during lunch.
+Students cannot go to other parts of the building as the other half of the student body is in their WIN period at the same time.